-- 1. You must first establish which two bays the doors are to be fitted over. - 2.
-Having established this, remove the middle glazing bar which would have been positioned between the doors.
-Fit the main door track support in the same way as for a single front door. - 3.
-Offer the door track to the door track support directly under the gutter. - 4.
-Fit 2 small flat bar supports to the bar left and right of the door track and self tap into the corner bar (or glazing bars), similar to single door fitting above.
-Remember the flat bars will be at a slight angle when fitted.
+1. You must first establish which two bays the doors are to be fitted over.

+2. Having established this, remove the middle glazing bar which would have been positioned between the doors.
+N.B.
+The door track support is not utilised in a double front door.

+3. Offer the door track to the eaves bar directly under the gutter, push right back so that it is touching the front glazing bars.

+4. Drill up through the door track and gutter simultaneously.
+Drill 3 holes, one at each end and one in the middle.

+5. Insert 3 bolts through the door track and gutter with the threads facing upwards.

+6. Squeeze a small amount of silicon around the bolts and bolt holes in the gutter, then tighten the nuts.

-- 5. The door track is now fitted and ready for the addition of the doors. - 6.
-Before fitting the door you must cut away the horizontal bracing angle using a hacksaw and metal file, to afford access through the door opening. - 7.
-Fit the door in the same manner as previously described in this booklet.
-For the double door, fit the left hand door from the left hand side and the right hand door from the right hand side. - 8.
-The installation of the double door is now complete.
+7. The door track is now fitted and ready for the addition of the doors.

+8. .
+Before fitting the door you must cut away the horizontal bracing angle using a hacksaw and metal file, to afford access through the door opening.

+9. Fit the door in the same manner as previously described in this booklet.
+For the double door, fit the left hand door from the left hand side and the right hand door from the right hand side.

+10. The installation of the double door is now complete.